citation-file-format/citation-file-format/1.0.3/specifications.md

 Some have followed the advice, and have uploaded `CITATION` (or `CITATION.md`, or `CITATION.txt`) files to the root of the source code repository holding their software.
-While this practice has made for a good start, free form `CITATION` files  are not machine-readable, and machine- readability is a precondition for re-use of the citation information in different contexts which could further support a fair distribution of credit for research software.
+While this practice has made for a good start, free form `CITATION` files  are not machine-readable, and machine-readability is a precondition for re-use of the citation information in different contexts which could further support a fair distribution of credit for research software.